wunderundfitzig/sticker.js/README.md

 A very simple and short script that makes websites snap to given elements

-The script looks for elements with the class sticker and makes the page snaps to those.
+The script looks for elements with the class sticker and makes the page snap to those.
 It also sets the hash to the name of the id of the element.
 And jumps to the element when its id is given in the url on load.